dieterplex/actix-book/actix/src/getting-started.md

----
-title: Getting Started
----

-import RenderCodeBlock from '@theme/CodeBlock'; import CodeBlock from "@site/src/components/code_block.js"; import { rustVersion, actixWebMajorVersion } from "@site/vars";

 ## Installing Rust

 If you don't have Rust yet, we recommend you use `rustup` to manage your Rust installation.
 The [official rust guide][rustguide] has a wonderful section on getting started.

 <p>
-Actix Web currently has a minimum supported Rust version (MSRV) of { rustVersion }.
+Actix Web currently has a minimum supported Rust version (MSRV) of 1.59.
 Running <code>rustup update</code> will ensure you have the latest and greatest Rust version available.
-As such, this guide assumes you are running Rust { rustVersion } or later.
+As such, this guide assumes you are running Rust 1.59 or later.
 </p>

 ## Hello, world!